Myth 5: Further assessment opportunities

 More points about assessment opportunities

-When determining whether or not to offer one further assessment opportunity, you should consider:
+When deciding whether to offer one further assessment opportunity, you should consider:

 • validity and fairness